Is Mobile App Development Compatible with Vibe Coding?

 - Simple expense tracker

-Avoid complex features initially.
-Focus on understanding how AI generates code and where manual intervention helps.
+Avoid complex features at first.
+Focus on understanding how AI generates code and where manual intervention is helpful.

 Step 2: Set Up Your Development Environment